pdovhomilja/nextcrm-app/README.md

 ## Online Demo

-You can try it here [demo.nextcrm.io](https://demo.nextcrm.io), with credentials: demo@nextcrm.io / demo12345

-or login via google account
+You can try it here [demo.nextcrm.io](https://demo.nextcrm.io), login via google account or create new user and password

-**but there is a pending state for new user which must by allowed by demo@nextcrm.io user which has admin rights**

 ## What we use to build it